Exploring the Best ClickLearn Alternatives?

 4. Not SCORM compliant

-SCORM is an interoperability layer that allows sharing resources—videos, course scripts, audio, assessments, badges, comments, overlays, etc—between LMS and DAP platforms.
+SCORM is an interoperability layer that allows the sharing of resources—videos, course scripts, audio, assessments, badges, comments, overlays, etc.—between LMS and DAP platforms.

 Suppose you’re thinking of investing or switching to ClickLearn.
 In that case, you’ll have to convert or recreate all your content assets from scratch—a task that’ll be tremendously difficult at best and impossible at worst, especially if you have an extensive content catalog.